-If there is a lake or river nearby, consider inner tubing, swimming, paddle boarding, or kayaking.
+If a lake or river is nearby, consider inner tubing, swimming, paddle boarding, or kayaking.
 If it is snowing, consider renting a snowmobile, snowboard, or set of skis.

-Beyond those rigorous activities, teens can go on a nature walk, mountain biking, explore a nearby lake, or find a scenic lookout point when they go camping.
+Beyond those rigorous activities, teens can go on a nature walk, mountain biking, explore a nearby lake, or find a scenic lookout point when camping.

 12. Play organized camping games for teenagers

-If you have a big group on your camping trip, organised games can be an excellent means to keep everybody entertained, including your teens.
+If you have a big group on your camping trip, organised camp games for teens can be an excellent means to keep everybody entertained, including your teens.

-Teenage camp games will help your teen enjoy the great outdoors and stay active.
-Let’s be honest, parents also enjoy fun camp games.
+Teenage camp games will help your teen enjoy the outdoors and stay active.
+Parents also enjoy fun camp games.